 Fuel Efficiency

 With the fuel eating away into our margins, this was optional no longer.
 I’ve seen our monthly fuel bills reduced by almost £400 per vehicle when we moved one part of our fleet over from diesel to hybrid.
 On an annual basis, that’s nearly £5,000 saved per car.
-Design for vehicles that do 50-60 mpg’s in the real world, not the marketing dept.
+Design for vehicles that do 50-60 mpg in the real world, not the marketing dept.

 Passenger Comfort

-Passenger should feel comfortable when they are travelling in taxis.
-Short city trips, longer drives to Manchester Airport or simply cruising the local streets – and with superb fuel economy too – you’ll need a car that has enough room for your legs to stretch out in comfort, a smooth drive and space for luggage.
+Passengers should feel comfortable when they are travelling in taxis.
+Short city trips, longer drives to Manchester Airport, or simply cruising the local streets – and with superb fuel economy too – you’ll need a car that has enough room for your legs to stretch out in comfort, a smooth drive and space for luggage.
 I’ve seen that there is a correlation between passenger comfort and the ratings that booking apps give you — and those ratings lead to further bookings.

 Durability and Maintenance